meagerfindings/early_retirement_calculators/README.md

 - Add Descriptions of all assumptions / inputs.
 - change ids & next id to work solely off the index of the array, this will help for dynamic generation of stages if we let users add/remove stages in the future
     - prevent last item from having next goal progress
+- Bug: Entering 0 on Monthly savings crashes the app

 ## Dependencies:
 - React